swatimahadevan/tp/docs/UserGuide.md

 {Give a 'cheat sheet' of commands here}

-* Add todo `todo n/TODO_NAME d/DEADLINE`

-## 5. FAQ
+## 5. Frequently Asked Questions

 Below are the answers to some of frequently askes questions about Click.

-Q: Can I use Click on different operating systems such as Windows and macOS?
+**Q:** Can I use Click on different operating systems such as Windows and macOS?
-A: Yes.
+**A:** Yes.
 Click is compatible with Windows, macOS, and Linus as long as you have Java 11 or above installed in your machine.

-Q: What will happen to my data if Click crashed?
+**Q:** What will happen to my data if Click crashed?
 A: Data is saved automatically to `STORAGEFILE` whenever you change your tasks.
 Therefore, your data will be safely saved even though Click is crashed.

-Q: Can I exit Click without using the bye command?
+**Q:** Can I exit Click without using the bye command?
-A: Yes, you can.
+**A:** Yes, you can.
 As mentioned above, your data will be saved automatically if a change of the tasks occurs, so you can exit Click worry-free.